Bone Marrow Transplantation

 Bone marrow is the soft, spongy tissue inside our bones that develops and stores most of our blood cells.
 You can replace your damaged or diseased bone marrow with a transplant.
 Doctors would infuse healthy blood-forming stem cells into your body if your bone marrow stopped producing enough healthy blood cells.
 Therefore, it is also a stem cell transplant.
 Stem cells are unique cells that can copy themselves and change into different kinds of cells that your body needs.

 You can use cells from your own body or a donor.

 Types of Transplant

-You may need to have high doses of chemotherapy and radiation to cure a disease.
-However, these treatments damage your bone marrow and you need a transplant.
+You may need high doses of chemotherapy and radiation to cure a disease.
+However, these treatments damage your bone marrow, and you need a transplant.
 An autologous bone marrow transplant is helpful to treat your damaged bone marrow.

 Doctors use healthy blood stem cells from a donor to replace your diseased or damaged bone marrow.
 The donor may be a family member, a friend, or someone you don’t know.
 Doctors can collect blood stem cells from blood, hipbone, or a donated umbilical cord.

 You receive high doses of chemotherapy or radiation before having an allogeneic bone marrow transplant.
 Your doctor destroys diseased cells and prepares your body for the donor cells.
-Also, this transplant may be an option for people with a variety of diseases.
+Also, this transplant may be an option for people with various diseases.